gianca1992/url-shortener-fastAPI/README.md

 ###  A
-Clone the repo, cd to the root dir where Dockerfile resides, edit the Dockerfile if needed and when you are ready
+Clone the repo, cd to the root dir where Dockerfile resides, edit the Dockerfile and the pull-run-shortener.sh and when you are ready

 ### B
 Build the image locally: